bridgesense/dotfiles/README.md

 NOTE: You can find a copy of the Trisquel 11 Beta [here](https://cdbuilds.trisquel.org/aramo/).

-What's Included:
+# What's Included:
 ---
-Shortcuts have been pulled over from YADR, so those working with YADR should feel right at home.
+Shworkstation ortcuts have been pulled over from YADR, so those working with YADR should feel right at home.
 There are a few minor changes and additions.
 A LOT may be missing.
 This package is geared towards PHP development on local staging environments and setting up shop on web servers for emergencies where there may